Hillwalking in Ireland

 In the case of emergency, the skills of the Irish Coast Guard will be called upon.
 To read more about this skilled units, see February’s blog post.
 They work in tandem with both the Mountain Rescue Teams (MRTs) and the Irish Lifeboats (RNLI).
 Mountain Rescue Teams are all voluntary units that receive funding for training and equipment from the Irish Coast Guard(IRCG).

 To help prevent emergencies, the hillwalker, has to be adequately prepared and kitted out.
 Every hillwalker needs good walking boots and socks, light trousers and two tops.
 Wear breathable base layers that dry quickly, unlike cotton.
 The boots need to be worn a few times before their maiden hill walk.
 Thick boot socks will be the saviour of feet as they are thicker to help prevent painful blisters.
 Rainwear and backpack are the next items on the list.
-Rainwear – need I say anymore?
+Rainwear – it’s Ireland, need I say anymore?
 The backpack needs to be water proof or to contain a bag-liner.

 - gloves and hat